 - Topical salves

-Hemp is also a valuable source of many of the essential building blocks of a healthy body, making hemp-based foods and supplements a popular choice among many consumers.
-These important nutrients include:
+Hemp is also a valuable source of many of the essential building blocks of a healthy body, making hemp-based foods and wellness products a popular choice among many consumers.
+Hemp’s important nutrients include:

 - Omega 3 & 6 Fatty Acids